watshon14/AzurLaneAutoScript-Submarine_support/README.md

 ---
 # See submarine_gem_farming_update.md for submarine support
-# files are located at submarine_gem_farming folder for reference
+# Edited files are located at submarine_gem_farming folder for reference
 ---

 # AzurLaneAutoScript